 Try not to think about the exam and eat a good dinner, go to bed early, and make sure you eat a balanced breakfast.

 Be prepared the day of the exam.
 Before you leave the house make sure you have:

 - Two or more No.2 pencils with erasers

 - Acceptable photo ID

 - Water and snacks to eat during your break (the healthier the better)

 P.S.
 If you pack your bag the night before, you’re less likely to forget something!

 Save the tough questions for the end.
 Make sure you answer all of the questions in each section that you are sure of, then go back and answer the tricky questions.
 Remember, it’s really easy to get stuck on a difficult question and run out of time trying to figure out the answer to one question.
 We’ve all been there.

 Plug in.
-Take advantage of the multiple choice questions in the math section by “plugging in” the answer you think is correct to make sure it fits in the equation.
+Take advantage of the multiple choice questions in the maths section by “plugging in” the answer you think is correct to make sure it fits in the equation.